Fuccillo-Lab/Iliakis-Striatal-Interneuron-bioRxiv-2026/slice_plasticity/README.md

 ## Data availability

 The data required to run this analysis are not stored in this GitHub repository.
-They will be archived separately on Zenodo with the other study data.
+They are archived on Zenodo with the other study data.

 **Zenodo record:** forthcoming